Otto148524/todo-ddd/README.md

 ## Architecture Overview

 The project follows a three-layer architecture with dependency inversion and type-safe event handling.
 Domain logic is isolated from infrastructure concerns through the Facade pattern.
+The domain layer has been successfully migrated from string-based events to a type-safe ADT-based event system.

 ## Module Dependencies